-Prerequisite: Appropriate COMPASS score or MAT 099 Workplace Mathematics with a grade of C or higher.
+Prerequisite: Appropriate COMPASS score or MAT099 with a grade of C or higher.
 This is an introductory algebra course that includes applications.
 Topics include a review of pre-algebra, variable expressions, solving algebraic equations, linear equations in two variables, inequalities and polynomials.
+The learning outcomes and competencies meet or exceed the outcomes and competencies specified by the Kansas Core Outcomes project for this course, as sanctioned by the Kansas Board of Regents.